Kay Hagan: 2008 election

 After Hagan first decided not to run against Elizabeth Dole, the Swing State Project announced on October 26, 2007, that two independent sources had reported that Hagan would, in fact, run.
 Hagan made her candidacy official on October 30, 2007.
 She defeated investment banker Jim Neal of Chapel Hill, podiatrist Howard Staley of Chatham County, Lexington truck driver Duskin Lassiter, and Lumberton attorney Marcus Williams in the May 2008 Democratic primary.

 She was recruited to the race only after more prominent North Carolina Democrats such as Governor Mike Easley, former Governor Jim Hunt and Congressman Brad Miller all declined to compete against Dole.
 However, most polling from September onward showed Hagan slightly ahead of Dole, although Hagan had previously fallen behind by as many as 17 points at one point.
 Hagan was helped by Democratic presidential candidate Barack Obama's aggressive push for North Carolina's 15 electoral votes and by 527 groups lobbying on her behalf.
 The Democratic Senatorial Campaign Committee expended more money in North Carolina than in any other state during the 2008 election season.

 In late October, the Dole campaign released a television ad that stated the leader of the Godless Americans PAC had held "a secret fundraiser in Kay Hagan's honor."
 The ad showed sound bites of group members espousing their views, then stated Kay Hagan "hid from cameras, took Godless money... what did Hagan promise in return?"
 It ended with a photo of Hagan and a female voice saying, "There is no God."
 The ad aired across North Carolina.

 Hagan, a member of First Presbyterian Church of Greensboro and a former Sunday school teacher, condemned the ad as "fabricated and pathetic," and filed a lawsuit in Wake County Superior Court accusing Dole of defamation and libel.
+The ad was roundly criticized in local and several national media outlets, including by CNN's Campbell Brown, who said about the ad: "[A]mid all the attack ads on the airwaves competing to out-ugly one another, we think we've found a winner."
 Following Hagan's victory, the lawsuit was dropped.
-The ad was roundly criticized in local and several national media outlets, including by CNN's Campbell Brown, who said about the ad: "[A]mid all the attack ads on the airwaves competing to out-ugly one another, we think we've found a winner."

-In the November election, Hagan won with 53% of the vote to Dole's 44 percent.
+In the November election, Hagan won with 53% of the vote to Dole's 44%.
 The Miami Herald reported that campaign ads on both sides were negative.
 Hagan's victory was partially attributed to anger over the "Godless" ad.
 Her victory returned the seat that had once been held by Jesse Helms to the Democrats.
 Helms had won the seat in 1972, and was succeeded by Dole in 2003.